DaveLaceyUK/MOJTestProject/README.md

 ./vendor/bin/behat -c behat.yml
 ```

-More information on how to run tests can be found in the Makefile or docker-compose file.
+More information on how to run tests can be found in the Makefile or docker-compose file..